Current Ministry Location: Eastern Region, U.S.

-In 1981, Sister Marjorie Ann earned an MA in Chinese studies from St. John’s University, Queens, NY, then studied theology at Maryknoll School of Theology from 1982 – 1983.
-After graduation, she served as director of the CCD and RCIA programs at St. James Parish, New York, NY, from 1983 – 1985.
+In 1981, Sister Marjorie Ann earned an MA in Chinese studies from St. John’s University, Queens, NY, then studied theology at Maryknoll School Of Theology from 1982 – 1983.
+After graduation, she served as director of the CCD and RCIA programs at St. James Parish, New York, NY from 1983 – 1985.

-In 1999, Sister Marjorie Ann was assigned to Mainland China.
-She first taught English as a Second Language (ESL) at the Technical University of Surveying & Mapping in Wuhan, China, for a year and a half.
+Following a refresher course in Taiwanese, Sister Marjorie Ann returned to Taiwan in 1986, where she was involved in training leaders in the formation of Small Christian Communities until 1995.
+In 1999, she was assigned to Mainland China, where she first taught English as a Second Language (ESL) at the Technical University of Surveying & Mapping in Wuhan, China, for a year and a half.
 Then, for the next five years, she taught ESL at Jie Mei University in Xiamen.
-After this, she taught at Jiang Su Educational Institute in Nanjing, China, until 2010.
+After this she taught at Jiang Su Educational Institute in Nanjing, China, until 2010.

 Sister Marjorie Ann returned to Maryknoll in 2010, and helped plan the Maryknoll Sisters’ Centennial Symposium, one of many activities in 2012 that highlighted Maryknoll Sisters100th Anniversary.

-In October of 2012, Sister Marjorie Ann moved to Yonkers, NY, where she currently lives with several other members of her congregation.
-She now brings the same care and kindness expressed throughout her years as a Maryknoll Sisters to immigrant women, teaching English as a Second Language (ESL) in Yonkers, NY.
+In October of 2012, Sister Marjorie Ann moved to Yonkers, NY, where she currently lives with several other Maryknoll Sisters.
+She now brings the same care and kindness expressed throughout the years to immigrant women, teaching ESL in Yonkers, NY.
 When not teaching, Sister Marjorie Ann volunteers as a Eucharistic Minister at St. John’s Riverside Hospital, Yonkers, NY.